 Subacromial decompression surgery is a very common procedure performed for people with shoulder pain.
-The procedure is often recommended for people with “impingement syndrome” and was originally theorized to open up the subacromial space and help reduce biomechanical impingement.
+The procedure is often recommended for people with “shoulder impingement” and was originally theorized to open up the subacromial space and help reduce biomechanical impingement.

 But recent research has challenged the effectiveness of the procedure, and even the diagnosis of “subacromial impingement” itself.